-Well, it is not the fault of this first TNG episode of its kind that it is a recurring lame motive that on one planet or in one solar system there seem to be always exactly two races or two factions that battle each other with a passion.
+Well, it is not the fault of this first TNG episode of its kind that it is a recurring lame motif that on one planet or in one solar system there seem to be always exactly two races or two factions that battle each other with a passion.
 I just don't like this cliché, much less when it shows up in such an utter throwaway story.

 - Well, Argyle still seems to be the chief engineer but doesn't show up.
 Assistant Chief Engineer Singh replaces him this time, and dies the first yellowshirt death of the series.

-Remarkable dialogue: "Please, are you Jean-Luc?" - "He is here." - "The Jean-Luc I know?" - "And more." - "The 'more' frightens me."
+- Remarkable dialogue: "Please, are you Jean-Luc?" - "He is here." - "The Jean-Luc I know?" - "And more." - "The 'more' frightens me."
 (Crusher and Picard)

-Remarkable quote: "We must fall back on the old axiom that when other contingencies fail, whatever remains, however improbable, must be the truth."
+- Remarkable quote: "We must fall back on the old axiom that when other contingencies fail, whatever remains, however improbable, must be the truth."
 (Data Holmes)

 "Justice" is based on a similar premise as TOS: "The Apple".
 In both episodes the crew beams down to a paradisiac planet that is inhabited by a naive and peaceful people.
 But the paradise bears a dark secret.
 It was artificially created and is under the control of a "false god".
 Once the crew break a taboo the natives are not so friendly any more, and they act on behalf of their god (or the laws imposed on them by their god).
 And even worse, their god threatens to destroy the ship.

 However, while the circumstances are much the same, the principles cited and the decisions put forth in the TNG episode are very different.
 Kirk's goal was to liberate the natives from Vaal, who in his view held back their development and denied them the right to live their lives on their own.
 Picard's fundamental principle is the Prime Directive, to which he would have to subordinate his own opinion about the Edo and their false god, and perhaps even Wesley's right to live.
 It is quite obvious that Kirk represents a typical stance of the 1960s.
 It was a time when black people in the USA were struggling for civil rights and, on the other hand, the USA made many attempts to export their concept of freedom, sometimes to countries that didn't appreciate the American Way of Life.
 Picard, in contrast, acts in the spirit of the Political Correctness of the 80s.
 Picard is careful not to change anything about the society on the Edo planet; at most he attempts to change the minds of the Edo leaders to save Wesley's life.
 While Kirk destroys the false god, Picard makes far-reaching concessions when he announces that he would remove the settlers from the Strnad system, just because the Edo god claims its ownership, without providing any proof.
-Actually, Picard's readiness to relinquish the rights and assets of the Federation for ethical or for merely political reasons will become a recurring motive in TNG.
+Actually, Picard's readiness to relinquish the rights and assets of the Federation for ethical or for merely political reasons will become a recurring motif in TNG.